 Teaches transportation design in leading colleges and art schools in USA, China, Europe and Russia.

-Isabel is the General Director of the BCD Barcelona Design Centre since 2000, an organization focused on economic and social value creation through design and its role in innovation and sustainable growth.
+She has held the position of Executive Director of the BCD Barcelona Design Centre since 2000, an organization focused on econòmic and social value creation through design and its role in innovation and sustainable growth.

 Born in Chennai, India, in 1978

 She studied Accessories Design at the National Institute of Fashion Technology in New Delhi and holds a BFA Cum Laude from the Alfred University in New York.

 She completed her graduate studies at the Rhode Island School of Design in 2007 with a keen interest in glass and digital media.